MonashDataFluency/data-fluency-website/content/intro_to_python/indexing.md

 In lesson 02, we read a CSV into a Python pandas DataFrame.
 We learned:

-- how to save the DataFrame to a named object,
+- How to save the DataFrame to a named object,
-- how to perform basic math on the data,
+- How to perform basic math on the data,
-- how to calculate summary statistics, and
+- How to calculate summary statistics, and
-- how to create plots of the data.
+- How to create basic plots of the data.

 In this lesson, we will explore **ways to access different parts of the data**
 using:

-- indexing,
+- Indexing,
-- slicing, and
+- Slicing, and
-- subsetting.
+- Subsetting

 ## Loading our data

 We will continue to use the surveys dataset that we worked with in the last lesson.
 Let's reopen and read in the data again:

 ```python
 # Make sure pandas is loaded